 #7.
 Choose your officiant wisely.

 Your officiant will set the tone for the ceremony, the time of the day when most people will have their attention directly on you.
-He or she is there to provide a safe and warm experience for you to both express your love and feel your emotions.
-Make sure that the officiant you hire makes you feel that he or she can do that for you and respect all the needs you might have.
+She is there to provide a safe and warm experience for you to both express your love and feel your emotions.
+Make sure that the officiant you hire makes you feel that she can do that for you and respect all the needs you might have.

 You do not have to have a boring and impersonal wedding just because you suffer from anxiety or hate attention.
 Some creative thinking can help you plan a day that is authentic, meaningful, full of joy, AND relaxed!